Raikia/seat-market-seeding/README.md

 Jita pricing is based on sell orders from Jita 4-4 when available, with SeAT price data used as a fallback.

+Listing Helper competitive pricing uses market orders already cached in SeAT.
+It does not trigger a live ESI refresh from the modal.

 ## Tests

 The plugin includes a package-level PHPUnit suite for the core business logic: